- Kwashiorkor is a life-threatening and debilitating form of malnutrition. It’s caused by a lack of protein in the diet.

 The symptoms of kwashiorkor include:

-- change in skin and hair color (reddish-orange color)
+- change in skin and hair color (to a rust color) and texture

 - loss of muscle mass